Skip to main content

 • volume: The aboveMedianVolume filter checks that the pair has an above-median trading volume compared to all other USDT pairs on the exchange.
 This helps identify pairs with sufficient market activity.

-These ticker filters work together to identify trading pairs that meet the desired criteria for volatility, price movement, spread, and trading volume.
-By applying these filters, the addPairs job can automatically add new, potentially profitable pairs to the trading strategy.
+These ticker filters work together to select pairs that meet the volatility, price movement, spread, and volume criteria.
+The addPairs job scans regularly and adds up to 5 pairs.

 {